Updated January 19, 2022

 - How much they charge for their factor fee.

 - The factoring company will want to examine your company’s financial stability, and they may want to verify how credit-worthy your customers are.
+You may need to give them access to client credit information.

 What Is Invoice Funding?